laprado/pascal-language-server/README.md

 - `syntaxErrorReportingMode` (integer): Determines how to report syntax errors.
 Syntax errors indicate that CodeTools cannot understand the surrounding Pascal code well enough to provide any code completion.

+    - 0 (default): Show an error message.
+This relies on the LSP client (text editor) handling the `window/showMessage` message.
+Support in various text editor:

+        - VS Code: works.

+        - NeoVim (0.8.0): works, the message is shown for ~1 sec by default.

+        - Emacs: works, the message is visible in [echo area](https://www.emacswiki.org/emacs/EchoArea) and the `*Messages*` buffer.
+You can filter out useless `No completion found` messages to make it perfect, see https://github.com/michaliskambi/elisp/blob/master/lsp/kambi-pascal-lsp.el for example.

-    - 0 (default): Return a fake completion item with the error message.
+    - 1: Return a fake completion item with the error message.
 This works well in VC Code and NeoVim -- while the completion item doesn't really complete anything, but the error message is clearly visible.

-    - 1: Show an error message.
-This relies on the LSP client (text editor) handling the `window/showMessage` message.
-This works well in VS Code, and somewhat works in Emacs (Emacs `lsp-mode` handles and shows the message, though it will usually be quickly hidden by the next message _"No completion item"_ and you'll have to look at it in the `*Messages*` buffer).

     - 2: Return an error to the LSP client.
 Some LSP clients will just hide the error, but some (like Emacs) will show it clearly and prominently.